– How did you decide to pursue a writing career?

 – What’s next for you?

 I’m learning all the time.
 Being an independent author, it has taken me a while to learn how to market a book.
 A Smaller Hell has done alright so far, creating enough demand now for a short run of hardbacks, so maybe that will happen soon.
 A small theatre company had it shortlisted for a production, but that never transpired.
 For a while there, it was a real thrill to imagine seeing it brought to life by a dramatic crew, so that’s something I am still hoping will happen one day.
 I have recently had the privilege of interacting with various artists and authors whom I admire, and taking advice and learning from them, so I’ve put all that into writing The Horseman’s Dream.
 My goal is really to create the best book I possibly can – the book that I have always dreamed of reading.

 We’ve all seen how power corrupts and perverts people since these horror stories have been emerging from Westminster and the closets of various celebrities.
-I was intrigued by the idea of creating a microcosm of this kind of psychopathic behaviour, and a grandiose department store in a crumbling shipbuilding town seemed like the perfect crucible, especially since I had experience of working in such a place when I came back from Nashville.
+I was intrigued by the idea of creating a microcosm of this kind of psychopathic behaviour, and a grandiose department store in a crumbling shipbuilding town seemed like the perfect crucible, especially since I had experience of working in such a place when I came back from America.
 Dianne Doyle is an amalgamation of the narcissists and other anti-social personalities I have encountered in my life who hide behind a facade of status, money, looks and faux-charity.
-I met some right wrong’uns in the music industry, but retail was almost as bad, which was both funny and tragic to me.
+I met some strange people in the music industry, but retail was almost as bad, which was both funny and tragic to me.

 From where do you get your ideas?

 Do you ever experience writer’s block, and how do you overcome it?